KedamaMouse/volume-controls-active-window/README.md

 ## Advanced tweaks
+For more advanced tweaks of behavior you have to edit AppVolumeControls.ahk

+**After any edits, you need to Exit the script if it's running. do this by right clicking on the AutoHotkey icon in the system tray and choosing Exit**

-For more advanced tweaks of behavior you have to edit AppVolumeControls.ahk There's a couple of variables at the top of the file controlling aspects of the overlay: how long it displays, color, transparency.
+There's a couple of variables at the top of the file controlling aspects of the overlay: how long it displays, color, transparency.
 Those should be very simple to edit.
 For other changes to the overlay, such as it's position, this is all in the ShowAppVolume function.